patching...

 • Two PROTECH ballistic shields for $869 each.

-The following request was not approved: restoring cable to the television in the police department's headquarters.
+The following request was not approved: in the police department's headquarters.

 Councilman Charles Donello made the motion to reconnect the RCN cable, but the motion died for the lack of a second.

-The television has been heatedly debated since a Highway Department employee was instructed by Mayor Fred Daugherty Jr. to disconnect the cable on Jan.
+The television since a Highway Department employee was instructed by Mayor Fred Daugherty Jr. to disconnect the cable on Jan.
 20.

 Trachta previously said the television was used for training purposes and so his officers can stay up to date on news and weather that may affect the borough.